Multi-module microwave assembly for fast read-out and charge noise characterization of silicon quantum dots: Discussion

 To benchmark our results against the reports in literature, we use the figure of merit of $t_\text{min}$.
 We note that the metric is load aware due to the lever arm, $\alpha$ (see Eq.~\ref{eq:tminSEB_Oakes}).
 Across the field, there are large differences in $\alpha$ ranging from values close to $\alpha\approx 1$, particularly thin SOI devices~\cite{Ahmed2018}, to much smaller values $\alpha\sim 0.1$, for example, in Si/SiGe quantum wells~\cite{Philips2022}.
 To facilitate a resonator-only comparison, we suggest an additional load-agnostic metric: $t_\alpha=t_{min}\alpha^2$.
 This choice of metric has two benefits: (i) It allows a better comparison of read-out performance of different resonator across different platforms and (ii) it gives a tool to estimate how well a particular superconducting chiplet would perform on a different quantum system.
 In Table \ref{tab:tmin-overview}, we show a non-exhaustive list of reflectometry based read-out results of QD systems extracted from the literature.

 First of all, we see that both the SEB and in-situ readout demonstrations in this Article perform near the state-of-the-art in terms of $t_\text{min}$.
 Besides, we note that, in our work, $t_\alpha$ at the DRT and the ICT differ by a factor of about 2.6.
-This difference, not captured in Eq.~\ref{eq:tminSEB_Oakes}, could be attributed to the increase in photon loss rate at the DRT ($\Delta \kappa$ = 2.5 MHz) compared to the ICT ($\Delta \kappa$ = 0.5 MHz), which can be understood as a resistive component to the signal, adding on top of the capacitive one.
+This difference, not captured in Eq.~\ref{eq:tminSEB_Oakes}, could be attributed to the increase in photon loss rate at the DRT ($\Delta \kappa$ = 1.8 MHz) compared to the ICT ($\Delta \kappa$ = 0.15 MHz), which can be understood as a resistive component to the signal, adding on top of the capacitive one.

 While both the SEB and in-situ readout results display $t_\text{min}$ approaching the state-of-the-art, a comparison through $t_\alpha$ shows that on-chip microwave resonators are ultimately a better choice in terms of enabling high measurement rates for a given technology.
 This can be particularly appreciated in the SEB results in SiGe~\cite{Borjans2021}.
-The confined geometry, use of high quality substrates and the use of high kinetic inductance materials should enable higher frequency, $Q$ and impedance.
-However, the impact on-chip resonators have on quantum processor topology is not negligible and they come with the additional complexity of hybrid superconductor-semiconductor fabrication.
+The confined geometry, use of high quality substrates and the use of high kinetic inductance materials in these systems enables a higher frequency, $Q$ and impedance.

+However, the impact of the footprint of on-chip resonators have on quantum processor topology is not negligible and they come with the additional complexity of hybrid superconductor-semiconductor fabrication.

+There is significant room for improvement for multi-module microwave assemblies.
+High kinetic inductance materials such as Titanium Nitride \cite{yu2021} and granular Aluminium \cite{grunhaupt2018} could be used to further reduce the footprint of the resonators, reducing the parasitic capacitance and therefore increasing their impedance and frequency.

+Additionally, the use of a Josephson Parametric Amplifier (JPA) could further improve readout of the microwave-assembly studied here.
 For example, we note that in-situ readout results with on-chip resonators have only reported a higher performance when in conjunction with a Josephson Parametric Amplifier (JPA) which has the role of reducing $T_\text{n}$~\cite{Stehlik2015}.
 In this context, a JPA in conjunction with the multi-module microwave assembly presented here could result in a reduction factor of $\approx$ 20 in $t_\text{min}$, given the typical noise temperature of state-of-the-art cryogenic amplifiers ($T_\text{n}=2.5~K$) and the frequency and temperature ($T=100$~mK) of operation of our system.